 (2) A written statement by the applicant has been filed, certifying the dwelling to be uninhabitable to due to fire, wind, flood, impact, or similar natural or man-made disaster; and

-(3) The Mayor has indicated approval by initialing the application.
+(3) TheTown Manager has indicated approval by initialing the application.

 B. A filing fee shall accompany each application for a building permit, in such amount as may be determined by the Town Commissioners, a schedule of such fees to be filed with the Town Manager.